Queensland Conveyancing FAQ

 – Stamping the contract – advising and actioning the payment of transfer duty owing the QLD Government.

-– Preparing the settlement statement – this is the adjustments for settlement for rates, water, land tax, body corporate, purchase price, deposits paid, etc to land on an exact figure that will be used to settle the property.
+– Preparing the settlement statement.
+This covers the adjustments for rates, water, land tax, body corporate, purchase price and deposits paid, to land on an exact figure for settlement.

 – Ensuring after settlement, all relevant authorities are contacted and any tasks finalised –i.e council rates, water authority bills paid, body corporate levies, land tax, etc.